The Westing Game: Plot summary

-On the Fourth of July, sixteen strangers receive personal invitations to rent apartments in the new Sunset Towers apartment complex, a luxurious property on Lake Michigan adjacent to wealthy businessman Samuel J. Westing's mansion.
+On the Fourth of July, sixteen strangers receive personal invitations to rent apartments in the new Sunset Towers apartment complex, a luxurious property on Lake Michigan adjacent to wealthy businessman Samuel W. Westing's mansion.
 Westing made his fortune in the paper business and is rumored to be worth $200 million (worth $1.5 billion in 2024).
 The salesman, Barney Northrup, gives personalized attention to each potential resident, all of whom accept.

 In October, residents begin to hear rumors that Samuel Westing has died but that his corpse remains in the mansion.
 Tabitha-Ruth "Turtle" Wexler, a highly intelligent 13-year-old with a habit of kicking people in the shin if they touch her braid, accepts a dare to enter the presumably empty mansion.
 She leaves the mansion in terror after finding Westing's body in the bedroom and hearing strange noises, which no one believes.
 Shortly afterwards, news breaks of Westing's death, and all the residents are invited to a reading of the will.
 The will claims that Westing was murdered by one of them, but that each is still a named potential heir to his fortune and company.
 It stipulates that they must work in pairs to solve Westing's puzzle and locate his murderer.

-One of the heirs, Josie-Jo "J.J."
-Ford, a sitting judge and a former protege of Westing's, is skeptical of the entire scenario.
+One of the heirs, Josie-Jo Ford, a sitting judge and a former protege of Westing's, is skeptical of the entire scenario.
 Knowing that Westing loved games and puzzles, especially chess, she discourages the heirs from "playing" believing that Westing was losing his grip on reality in his final days; she argues that there is no proof that Westing was murdered and initially refuses to go along with the rest of the heirs.
 Her partner, Sandy McSouthers, convinces her to go along with the game because of his financial hardship and that they have to play together to win.